MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-bash-tutorial.md

 ### Querying boolean values

+Boolean values are assumed to be true, so the `"[?isDefault]"` query syntax for the `az account list` command returns the current default subscription.
+To get the false values, you must use an escape character, such as `\`.

-The following queries demonstrates querying all accounts in a subscription, potentially returning a JSON array if there are multiple subscriptions for a given account, and then querying for which account is the default account, and which accounts are not the default account.
+The following queries demonstrates querying all accounts in a subscription, potentially returning a JSON array if there are multiple subscriptions for a given account, and then querying for which account is the default subscription.
+It also demonstrates querying for the accounts that are not the default subscription.
 These queries build on what you learned previously to filter and format the results.
-Finally, it creates a variable containing the subscription id for use later in this tutorial.
+Finally, the final query demonstrates storing the query results in a variable.

 ```azurecli-interactive
 az account list